mengzhuou/BizWeb/UserStories.md

 1. [x] Welcome page: Provide a welcome page with Org information, contact. login option in the footer nav bar
 2. [ ] Login page: Allows employee(including manager) login to the website.
 Ask for username, password.
+When textfields are all empty, it cannot be logged in.
+When authentification failed, have a alert window "Sorry, either your username or password is incorrect.".
+Improve the CSS.
 3. [ ] Register client page: needs to fill out input textfields - client's firstname, lastname, birthday, phone number.
 Have a register button.
 Show alert window for whether client is registered successfully or not.
 If successful, clear the textfield if and re-direct to DirectProject page.
 4. [ ] Logout: Provide a logout option in the bottom right of footer nav bar, users will be logged out without access to tabs that need credentials, and will be navigated to the welcome page
 5. [x] Menu page: after logging in, users will see three button options: Register a new client, Look up an existing client, Direct project